silshack/spring2014/_posts/2014-01-24-HaleyPythonBasics.md

 ```
 sentence = "All work and no play makes Jack a dull boy"

-a = sentence.split(" ")    #makes a list of all the words in the string
+#makes a list of all the words in the string
+a = sentence.split(" ")

-print a    #prints the comma separated list
+print a

 ```